theguly/iris-doc-src/docs/operations/custom_attributes.md

 This section only describes how an administrator can add or delete attributes to an object.

+!!! tip
+    We have publish a detailed article of custom attributes with advanced usage on [our blog](https://blog.dfir-iris.org/deep_dives/custom_attributes_dive/).

 ## Management page

 Custom attributes can be changed in the ``Advanced`` > ``Custom Attributes`` section on the left panel.